Chart Color Schemes

 Nanango faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.5%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.0%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 38.7% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (29.8%).
+Bachelor degrees are the most common, with 8.0% of residents holding one, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.2%).
+Vocational credentials are prevalent, with 38.7% of residents aged 15+ possessing them.

 Frequently Asked Questions - Education